Lectures on AKSZ Sigma Models for Physicists: QP-manifolds

 \subsection{Definition}

-A QP Manifold is a key mathematical structure for the AKSZ construction of a topological field theory.
-This section and the next section is devoted to the mathematical formulation.
-Reader can also be referred to following articles including reviews \cite{Cattaneo:2001ys}\cite{Roytenberg:2006qz} \cite{Qiu:2011qr}\cite{Cattaneo:2010re}.
+A QP-manifold, which is also called a differential graded symplectic manifold, is a key structure for the AKSZ construction of a topological field theory.
+This section and the next are devoted to providing the fundamentals of the formulation.
+For further reading, we refer to Refs.~\citenum{Cattaneo:2001ys, Roytenberg:2006qz, Qiu:2011qr, Cattaneo:2010re}.

-For superfields, a \textbf{graded manifold} is the mathematical counterpart.
-Locally it is defined as even coordinates and odd coordinates.
-Mathematically, a graded manifold $\cal M$ on a smooth manifold $M$ is defined as a ringed space with a structure sheaf of a graded commutative algebra over an ordinary smooth manifold $M$.
-Grading is compatible with supermanifold grading.
-That is, a variable of even degree is commutative and one of odd degree is anticommutative. $\calM$ is locally isomorphic to $C^{\infty}(U) \otimes S^{\cdot}(V)$, where $U$ is a local chart on $M$, $V$ is a graded vector space and $S^{\cdot}(V)$ is a free graded commutative ring on $V$.
-We can refer to \cite{Carmeli}\cite{Manin}\cite{Varadarajan} for a rigorous mathematical definition of a supermanifold.
+A \textsl{graded manifold} is the mathematical counterpart to a superfield, which is defined as a ringed space with a structure sheaf of a graded commutative algebra over an ordinary smooth manifold $M$.
+It is defined locally using even and odd coordinates.
+This grading is compatible with supermanifold grading, that is, a variable of even degree is commutative, and one of odd degree is anticommutative.
+The grading is called the \textsl{degree}. $\calM$ is locally isomorphic to $C^{\infty}(U) \otimes S^{\cdot}(V)$, where $U$ is a local chart on $M$, $V$ is a graded vector space, and $S^{\cdot}(V)$ is a free graded commutative algebra on $V$.
+We refer to Refs.~\citenum{Carmeli, Manin, Varadarajan} for a rigorous definition and a discussion of the properties of a supermanifold.
+The formulas for the graded differential calculus are summarized in Appendix A.

-Now the grading is assumed to be nonnegative \footnote{ Though we do not consider a grading with negative degree in this article, there is a sigma model on a target graded manifold with negative degree \cite{Ikeda:2004gp}\cite{Zucchini:2007ie}, .}.
-A graded manifold is called a {\it N-manifold}, if grading is nonnegative.
-Grading is called \textbf{degree}.
+The grading is assumed to be nonnegative in this lecture\footnote{ Though we do not consider a grading with negative degree in this article, there exist sigma models on target graded manifolds with negative degree. \cite{Ikeda:2004gp, Zucchini:2007ie}} and a graded manifold with a nonnegative grading is called an \textit{N-manifold}.